robfletcher/gradle-compass/README.md

 To use the Compass `--relative-assets` command line flag set `relativeAssets = true`.

+To specify the file encoding used by JRuby set `encoding = 'utf-8'` or whatever you want to use.
+The default is your platform default encoding.

 ## Using with other tasks

 You will typically want to execute the Compass tasks as part of a larger build.
 For example this configuration will run `compileSass` as part of `processResources`, `watchSass` as part of the [Application plugin][app-plugin]'s `run` task and clean the output of `compileSass` as part of `clean`: